HassamMirza804/Image-caption-generator/README.md

-# 🛡️ Image Captioning Model
+# 🛡️ Image Captioning Generator

 This project uses a hybrid deep learning model to automatically create descriptions for images.